 4. AWS EMR: Flexibility and Scalability

 AWS allows you to run your module quickly in a cluster made up of several instance groups.
-It’s a good practice to use on-demand along with spot instances in EMR, the reason being spot instances gets the less important work done at lower cost but the on-demand machines complete the important workload with speed and on time.
+It’s a good practice to use on-demand along with spot instances in EMR, the reason being spot instances gets the less important work done at a lower cost but the on-demand machines complete the important workload with speed and on time.

 In addition, to allow for algorithms to be run in a tailored environment, EMR Clusters can be scaled at any moment.
 Plus, you can use various storage layers, EMRFS, or HDFS.